futurice/backend-best-practices/README.md

 * Have scripts or other tooling for copying persistent data from one env to another, e.g. from prod to staging in order to debug something
 * Have plans in place for rolling out updates to persistence solution (e.g. database server security update)
 * Have plans in place for scaling up persistence solution
+* Have plans or tooling for managing schema changes
 * Have monitoring in place to verify health of persistence solution

 ## SaaS, cloud-hosted or self-hosted?